Mushkin Redline Vortex 512GB: budget PCIe 4.0 NVMe review (2026)

 + Pros

-- 6,750 MB/s reads -- strong Gen4 reads
+- 6,750 MB/s reads, strong for a budget Gen4 drive

-- 3D TLC NAND
+- Micron 3D TLC NAND

 - 5-year warranty

-- Single-sided PCB -- fits thin laptops
+- Single-sided PCB fits thin laptops

 - Cons

-- 2,635 MB/s writes -- half the 1TB variant
+- 2,635 MB/s writes, roughly half the 1TB variant

-- 512 GB tight for modern use
+- 512 GB is tight for a modern game library

 Buy this or similar SSD Storage: